Xàtiva (Metrovalencia)

-Xàtiva (/ca-valencia/) is a metro station of the Metrovalencia network in Valencia, Spain.
+/ca-valencia/.) is a metro station of the Metrovalencia network in Valencia, Spain.
 It is situated on Carrer de Xàtiva, in the southern part of the city centre.

 It is an interchange station between Lines 3, 5, and 7, with direct access to Valencia-Nord railway station.
 The underground metro station is bi-level due to its position directly west of a stacked grade-separated junction with Line 7 (toward Bailén).
 East of the station, all four lines merge to two tracks prior to Colón station.

 A contract for the construction of a passageway between this station and Alacant station has been awarded.
 This proposed passageway would allow for a direct in-system transfer to Line 10.